-V. Interim Suspension and Exclusion from Housing and Campus
+V. Interim Suspension

-The Vice President for Student Affairs or designee, following consultation with the Provost and Executive Vice President for Academic Affairs or their designee and other university administrator(s), as appropriate, may remove a respondent from university housing, exclude a respondent from campus, or suspend a respondent from the university for an interim period not to exceed 21 days, pending student conduct proceedings or medical evaluation.
-The interim suspension/housing removal/exclusion from campus shall become immediately effective without prior notice whenever there is evidence that the continued presence of the respondent in the university community poses a threat to any person or to the stability and continuance of normal university functions.
+The Dean of the Student Experience or designee, following consultation with the Provost and Executive Vice President for Academic Affairs and the General Counsel or their designees, may remove a respondent from university housing or suspend a respondent from the university for an interim period not to exceed 21 days, pending student conduct proceedings or medical evaluation.
+The interim suspension/housing removal shall become immediately effective without prior notice whenever there is evidence that the continued presence of the respondent in the university community, poses a threat to themselves or to others or to the stability and continuance of normal university functions.
 Interim suspension shall be considered an excused absence.